wrdwllm/rlab/winter-intensive/teaching.ethos.md

 ---

 ## This is an experiment
 This is a [[design experiment|learning.concepts.experiment]].
 We are investigating new concepts.
 We will make mistakes.
 Our design may be incompete or may not work at all.
-The key outcome is your learning, which is captured in your [[reflective journal|assessment.reflective-journal]].
+The key outcome is your learning, which is captured in your [[reflective journal|course.assessment.reflective-journal]].

 This is also a teaching experiment.
 We have done our best to prepare a structure and learning materials to guide you, but we may fail too.
 To compensate, we mark generously.
 If we can see your work satisfies the [[Outcomes|learning.outcomes]], we will give you appropriate credit.